NetDenizen/booru-wizard/README.md

 * Especially in the case of imagesets, I consider that the same sequence of tags might be frequently repeated between multiple images.
 This raises the question as to if it should be possible to copy tags from one image to another.
 If not directly implemented, a string containing all tags, in a similar vein to the SESSION_TAGS option can be copy-and-pasted. - Implemented by SESSION_TAGS_IMPORTER, and BULK_TAGGER

-* It may greatly improve memorization of keybinds by listing them in the tooltips for the relevant field.
+* It may greatly improve memorization of keybinds by listing them in the tooltips for the relevant field. - Keybinds will now appear in tooltips, if they are present.

+* Consider integrating the software with reverse image search services, to more efficiently identify sources. - Implemented by saucenao-api integration in SOURCE_QUESTION